cristiklein/simpy/docs/examples/carwash.rst

 The *Carwash* example is a simulation of a carwash with a limited number of machines and a number of cars that arrive at the carwash to get cleaned.

-The carwash uses a :class:`~simpy.resources.Resource` to model the limited number of washing machines.
+The carwash uses a :class:`~simpy.resources.resource.Resource` to model the limited number of washing machines.
 It also defines a process for washing a car.

 When a car arrives at the carwash, it requests a machine.
 Once it got one, it starts the carwash's *wash* processes and waits for it to finish.
 It finally